Demindiro/norost-a/Documentation/filesystem.rst

 * An ``usize`` ``length`` field.

 * An ``usize`` ``id`` field, which can be used to keep track of requests.
+  This field is never ``0``.

-The structure is 40 bytes large on 64-bit and 24 bytes large on 32-bit systems.
+The structure is 64 bytes large on 64-bit and 32 bytes large on 32-bit systems.

-It is identical to the requesting process' RQ entry bar the ``userdata`` field, which is exluded and replaced with an ``id`` field to prevent info leaks and simplify the kernel implementation.
+It is identical to the requesting process' CRQ entry bar the ``userdata`` field, which is excluded and replaced with an ``id`` field to prevent info leaks and simplify the kernel implementation.

-An OQ entry has the following fields:
+A SCQ entry has the following fields:

 * A ``data`` field, which is a union of;